OpenEvalProject/evals/manuscripts/elife-95980/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/95980/elife-95980-fig2-v1.jpg)

 **Figure 2.:** (A) The gene organisation of human (orange) TRIB1, mouse (blue) Trib1, and zebrafish (red).
 Exon maps produced from Ensembl database.
 Chromosome number location (chr) and transcript sizes in kilobases (kb) are shown.
 (B) Comparison of the three catalytic domains of Tribbles; the pseudokinase catalytic loop and mitogen-activated protein kinase kinase (MEK)/constitutive photomorphogenic 1 (COP1) bind sites, reveals high homology between species.
 (C) NCBI BLAST Global align revealed a high amino acid (AA) homology between zebrafish (zf) and human Tribbles protein sequences.
 Values described are positives/identities.
 (D) Protein sizes of the first and largest protein-coding transcript of each gene are depicted in the number of AA, values obtained from Ensembl and Uniprot databases.
-(E–G) Protein overlays of predicted structures (AlphaFold DB) of zebrafish (coloured) and human (black) sequences.Figure 2—source data 1.Figure 2E.Figure 2—source data 2.Figure 2F.Figure 2—source data 3.Figure 2G.
+(E–G) Protein overlays of predicted structures (AlphaFold DB) of zebrafish (coloured) and human (black) sequences.

 Homology between Tribbles isoforms across species is not only observed at the genetic level, but also at the protein level (Hegedus et al., 2006).
 Tribbles have three key protein domains: an N terminal PEST domain, a pseudokinase domain, and a functional C terminal (Hegedus et al., 2007).
 The pseudokinase contains a substrate-binding site within its catalytic loop, and the functional C terminus contains two binding sites for either MEK or COP enzymes (Qi et al., 2006; Yokoyama et al., 2010).
 These three binding sites were compared across human, mice, and zebrafish using the NCBI BLAST Global align online tool (Figure 2B).
 The pseudokinase catalytic loops in all three Tribbles family proteins (TRIB1–3), are found in human, mouse, and zebrafish.
 In the case of TRIB1 and TRIB2, there is no variation in the amino acid sequence of the pseudokinase catalytic loop across the three species (Figure 2B).
 The pseudokinase catalytic loop of both mouse TRIB3 and zebrafish Trib3 differs slightly from human TRIB3 with two amino acids that are different in mouse TRIB3 and one amino acid difference is observed in zebrafish Trib3.
 The amino acid sequences of human and zebrafish Tribbles were compared using the NCBI global align tool.
 Zebrafish Trib1 had the highest percentage identity when compared with human TRIB1 (52%), but also shared sequence homology with human TRIB2 with the highest identities match (66%) (Figure 2C).
 Zebrafish Trib2 shared the highest percentage identity with human TRIB2 (47% and 54%, respectively).
 Zebrafish Trib3 had high identity matches for both human TRIB2 and TRIB3 (68% and 64%, respectively) (Figure 2C).
 The overall size of Tribbles proteins remains consistent between human and mouse isoforms, with both human and mice TRIB1 sized at 372 amino acids (aa), human and mouse TRIB2 sized at 343aa.
 Mouse TRIB3 is 4aa shorter than human TRIB3 (354aa compared to 358aa).
 The zebrafish Tribbles isoforms are generally smaller proteins compared to the human and mouse Tribbles, with zebrafish Trib1 23aa smaller (at 349aa), Trib2 136aa smaller (at 207aa), and Trib3 10aa (at 348aa) compared to the human TRIB isoforms (Figure 2D).
 Predicted Alphafold models of zebrafish sequences of Trib1 and Trib3 overlayed with human protein predications demonstrate gross fold and alpha helix similarities (Figure 2E, G).
 The Trib2 protein overlay was less well conserved, reflective of the smaller amino acid sequence of zebrafish Trib2 compared to human (Figure 2F).